The Cyan Language: Tuples

 \section{Tuples}

 A tuple is an object with methods for getting and setting a set of values of possibly different types.
-It is a concept similar to records of Pascal or structs of C. A literal tuple is defined in Cyan between ``\verb@[.@"\/ and ``\verb@.]@"\/ as in the example: \begin{cyan} :t = [. name: "Lívia", age: 4, hairColor: "Blond" .]; Out println: "name: #{t name} age: #{t age} hair color: #{t hairColor}"; \end{cyan} This literal object has type \verb@Tuple<name, String, age, Int, hairColor, String>@, described below.
-There should be no space between the field name such as ``name"\/ and the symbol ``:"\/.
+A literal tuple is defined in Cyan between ``\verb@[.@''\/ and ``\verb@.]@''\/ as in: \begin{cyan} var t = [. name = "Lívia", age = 4 .]; Out println: "name: " ++ t name ++ " age: " ++ t age; \end{cyan} This literal object has type \verb@Tuple<name, String, age, Int>@.
+This is a tuple in which the fields have user-defined names.

-A literal tuple may also have unnamed fields which are further referred as {\tt f1}, {\tt f2}, etc: \begin{cyan} :t = [.
-"Lívia", 4, "Blond" .]; Out println: "name: #{t f1} age: #{t f2} hair color: #{t f3}"; \end{cyan} The type of this literal tuple is \verb@Tuple<String, Int, String>@.
+A literal tuple may also have unnamed fields which are further referred as {\tt f1}, {\tt f2}, etc: \begin{cyan} var t = [.
+"Lívia", 4 .]; Out println: "name: ", t f1, " age: ", t f2; \end{cyan} The type of this literal tuple is \verb@Tuple<String, Int>@ which is exactly the prototype \\ \verb@ Tuple<f1, String, f2, Int>@

-Object {\tt Tuple} is a generic object with an even number of parameters.
-For each two parameters, one describe the field name and the other its type.
-We will show only the {\tt Tuple} object with four parameters: \begin{cyan} object Tuple<:F1, :T1, :F2, :T2> public fun F1: (:newF1 T1) F2: (:newF2 T2) -> Tuple<F1, T1, F2, T2> [ // create a new object :t = self clone; t F1: newF1; t F2: newF2; return t ] @annot( #f1 ) public :F1 T1 @annot( #f2 ) public :F2 T2 ... end \end{cyan} Metaobject \verb"@annot" attaches to an instance variable, shared variable, method, prototype, or interface a feature given by its parameter.
-This feature can be retrieved at runtime by a method of the introspective library.
+Prototype {\tt Tuple} can take any number of parameters.
+A metaobject is responsible for creating its methods and fields.
+The real prototype created from \verb@Tuple<name, String, age, Int>@ is below. \begin{cyan} package cyan.lang